Enhancing the shopping experience for mobile and home services at Entel.

 Problem

-• Streamlined the purchase flow into a single process giving customers seamless access to the full catalog of products and services.
+• Streamlined the purchase flow into a single unified process, giving customers seamless access to the full catalog of products and services.

-• Delivered a personalize shopping experience, tailoring product recommendations and purchase flows based on user profiles.
+• Delivered a personalized shopping experience by tailoring product recommendations and purchase flows based on user profiles, laying the groundwork for more targeted cross-selling and higher lifetime value.

 NN